Void-Individual/The_Maze/README.md

 ![Instruction page](img/instructions.png)

-The win objective might be confusing while opening the game for the first time, so heres a 2D map of the game, which you can toggled at any time!
+The win objective might be confusing while opening the game for the first time, so here's a 2D map of the game, which can be toggled at any time!

 ![2D Map](img/Map.png)